 - Object Number:

-- copper covered electrical wiring, lithium ion battery, magnet, metal, painted metal, plastic
+- copper covered electrical wiring, lithium ion battery, magnet, metal, painted metal and plastic

 - cochlear implant